RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 Pattern: Each 1-10 rows contains individual player's statistic in a single match, and every 11th and 12th contains the team's statistics in a single match.
 (5 players versus 5 players, 2 teams)
 ## Data Cleaning
-1. Remove row contains position == team, to keep individual positions(top, mid,etc)
+1. Remove row contains position == team, to only keep individual positions(top, mid,etc)

 2. Keep only relevant columns from of the dataframe described from above.

-3. Replace the column "teamname" of values such as "unknown team" to np.NaN, as "unknown team" should be considered as missing data.
+3. After examination of original file, we see that the ‘teamname’ column initially have NaN values and also a kind of values called **“unknown team”.** We replace them with **NaN** to clean the data.

 4. The datacompleteness column contains 3 types: complete, ignore, and partial.
 We replace ignore and partial with False, and replace complete with True.
 This process makes the column boolean, to present a much cleaner data.

 5. Adding a column kda_ratio: KDA ratio is Kill Death Assist Ratio by a player in a single game, calculated using the formula **(Kill+Assist) / Death**.

-6. Standardize the kda_ratio, cspm, and earned gpm column and create 3 new columns: **standardized_kda, standardized_gpm, standardized_cspm**
+6. Standardize the kda_ratio, cspm, and earned gpm column and create 3 new columns: **standardized_kda, standardized_gpm, standardized_cspm**.
+Unstandardized GPM is provided in original file directly.

 7. Adds a new column named **carry_score**: For our analysis, we calculate a score for every player called 'carry_score'.
 Our self designed measurement of how well a player performs in a game, calculated by **(standardized_kda + standardized_gpm + standardized_cspm) / 3**.
 The reason why we use these three statistics is that these three factors impact the development of a League character the most.
 The higher the three statistics are, the better a player's possible performance would be in various aspects such as the amount of damage dealt or the quality of a player's items equipped.
-Also, these three statistics are the most crucial factors in determining which player is the Most Valuable Player(i.e. MVP) in a single match.
+Also, these three statistics are the most crucial factors in determining which player is the **Most Valuable Player(i.e. MVP)** in a single match.

-8. Drops non-standardized columns, using standarized columns for future analysis.
+8. We then drop non-standardized columns, using standarized columns for future analysis.

 **Cleaned Data**:
 ```